• Skip to primary navigation

 Conclusion

 And there you have it.
-That is all you need to do to add Google Console top your Google Analytics platform.
+That is all you need to do to add Google Search Console to your Google Analytics platform.
 If you are looking for more in-depth analysis, you can always take the classes that Google Analytics provides so you can track opportunities in your digital marketing efforts.

 This is not a one-and-done event though.
 I recommend learning as much as you can about how Google Analytics works or hiring someone who has studied this topic like me.